umn-asr/iron_fixture_extractor/README.md

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Ensure the test cases run
+4. Copy one of the test cases (like basic_test.rb), rename, rip out the guts, and add some tests + code to the app
-3. Commit your changes (`git commit -am 'Added some feature'`)
+5. Commit your changes (`git commit -am 'Added some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+6. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+7. Create new Pull Request

 If you have other ideas for this tool, make a Github Issue.